-(ii) what was searched, to include: (1) vehicle; (2) person; and (3) container; and (iii) what was discovered/seized, to include: (1) weapons; (2) drugs; (3) alcohol; (4) money; (5) other contraband; (6) other evidence of a crime; and (7) nothing.
-In preparing the form of the reports required by paragraphs 104 and 105, the c.
-Department may use "check off" type boxes to facilitate completion of such reports.
-In documenting motor vehicle and pedestrian stops as required by these paragraphs, the Department may create new forms or modify existing forms. -44- a.
-Each unit shall be assigned to an Area or Bureau, and shall be managed and controlled by the Area or Bureau command staff where it is assigned.
-The Bureau gang coordinators and the citywide gang coordinator (the Detective Support Division Commanding Officer) coordinate the Bureau-wide and citywide activities of these units, provide training and technical assistance, and are involved in coordinating and providing information for the audits of these units.
+- what was searched, to include: (1) vehicle; (2) person; and (3) (ii) container; and - (iii) what was discovered/seized, to include: (1) weapons; (2) drugs; (3) alcohol; (4) money; (5) other contraband; (6) other evidence of a crime; and (7) nothing. - c.
+In preparing the form of the reports required by paragraphs 104 and 105, the Department may use "check off" type boxes to facilitate completion of such reports.
+In documenting motor vehicle and pedestrian stops as required by these paragraphs, the Department may create new forms or modify existing forms.

+IV.
 MANAGEMENT OF GANG UNITS